YatharthKumarSaxena/EnggLabProgramsOfC-C-/Day-2/README.md

 ---

 ## 🛠 **Final Takeaway**
 Day 2 was a fascinating journey into the world of debugging, precision, and binary representation.
 By comparing `compareDoubleFloat.cpp` and `compareInt.cpp`, I developed a strong understanding of how computers handle different data types and why precision matters.

+The practical guidance provided by our professors during the **Digital Logic and Computer Design** lab sessions significantly enhanced my learning experience.
 Debugging is not just a skill but a gateway to uncovering the intricacies of program execution and system behavior.

 Explore the programs in this folder to experience these learnings firsthand! 🌟

+---